ibm-cloud-docs/key-protect/at-events.md

 ## Analyzing successful events
 {: #at-events-analyze}

-Most service actions have unique `requestData` and `responseData`associated with each related event.
+Most successful requests have unique `requestData` and `responseData`associated with each related event.
 The following sections describe the data of each {{site.data.keyword.keymanagementserviceshort}} service action event.

 ### Common Fields
 There are some common fields that {{site.data.keyword.keymanagementserviceshort}} uses outside of the CADF event model to provide more insight into your data.